< Back

 • You’re a solopreneur or very small team with no developer support

-Real-World Example: A boutique florist who needs a beautiful, mobile-friendly website to show off arrangements and collect inquiries may thrive on Squarespace.
-Setup is quick, hosting is included, and templates do most of the heavy lifting.
+Real-World Example: A boutique florist who needs a beautiful, mobile-friendly website to show off arrangements and collect inquiries may thrive with a tool like Squarespace.
+Setup is quick, hosting is included, and ready-made templates do most of the heavy lifting.

 When Custom Development Is Worth It